 Evidence, claims, and regulatory alignment

-Public claims should match the product intended use and available evidence.
-If a company claims improved outcomes, reduced length of stay, or service savings, buyers should ask what evidence supports that statement and whether it applies to their setting.
+Product claims should match the intended use and available evidence.
+If a company claims improved outcomes, reduced length of stay, or service savings, service leads should ask what evidence supports that statement and whether it applies to their setting.

 Regulatory and digital governance should be considered together.
 A product may need medical device consideration, clinical safety documentation, data protection review, cyber security assessment, accessibility review, and operational support planning.
 These are not separate from the product.
 They are part of whether the product can be safely adopted.